apollographql/apollo/docs/source/tutorial/introduction.md

 description: Start here to learn how to build full-stack apps with Apollo
 ---

+> Getting started with Apollo?
+[Check out **Odyssey**, Apollo's new learning platform](https://odyssey.apollographql.com)!
+Our first Odyssey course, **Lift-off Part 1**, introduces many of the same concepts as this tutorial with helpful videos and interactive code challenges.

 Welcome!
 This tutorial guides you through building a full-stack, GraphQL-powered app with the Apollo platform.

 We want you to feel empowered to build your own production-ready app with Apollo, so